nasa/cumulus/docs/data-cookbooks/hello-world.md

 ```

 ## Retry Configuration
-In the [RetryPassWorkflow](https://github.com/nasa/cumulus/tree/master/example/workflows.yml), the HelloWorld object has an attribute labeled `Retry`.
-Valid **json** configuration of this attribute for workflows is explained in the [AWS documentation](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html#error-handling-examples).
+In the [RetryPassWorkflow](https://github.com/nasa/cumulus/tree/master/example/workflows.yml), the HelloWorld step has an attribute labeled `Retry`.
+Valid **json** configuration of this attribute for workflows is explained in the [AWS documentation](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html).
 Cumulus deployment (kes) requires configuration to be written in (or translated to) `.yml` format, but required attributes and their functions are the same.

 ```
 RetryPassWorkflow: